deziii-kulla/diabetes_classification/README.md

 ## Note
 This project was created for educational purposes as part of a university machine learning course.
 It is not intended to be used as a medical diagnosis tool.

-The project is written in Python and was developed in Jupyter Notebook.

 ## What I Did

 I first loaded and explored the dataset to understand its structure, basic statistics and the number of people with and without diabetes.